In the ‘v_facebook_post’ data set, the ‘post_impressions_unique’ field is used for reach.

-- Because when Alight pulls the data into ChannelMix it’s a “live” pull at that time, when you compare to the UI numbers could be slightly different because you aren’t looking at the same data at the same time.
+- When data is pulled into ChannelMix it’s a “live” pull at that time.
+When you compare to the UI, numbers could be slightly different because you aren’t looking at the same data at the same time.

-- Alight pulls lifetime data, typically for the first 7 days of the post’s life.
+- ChannelMix pulls lifetime data, typically for the first 7 days of the post’s life.

 - If your reporting requires a longer look-back window, please reach out to Support to discuss options.

 - Creating a “Top 10 Posts by Reach” data table can be misleading.

 - For example, because we back fill data, your data set could include posts from 180+ days ago as well as recent posts.
 If you create a data table in your BI tool showing the top 10 Posts by Reach, be sure you are comparing apples to apples.
 An older post will have a higher reach because it’s been posted for a longer amount of time.
 This doesn’t necessarily mean that post drove more reach than a recent post.